Hazelton Airlines: History

-Hazelton Airlines was dounded in 1953 by brothers Max and Jim Hazelton with a single Auster Aiglet aircraft offering charter services from a farm near Toogong, New South Wales, the fledgeling organisation was in 1959 relocated to Cudal.
+Hazelton Airlines was founded in 1953 by brothers Max and Jim Hazelton with a single Auster Aiglet aircraft offering charter services from a farm near Toogong, New South Wales, the fledgeling organisation was in 1959 relocated to Cudal.
 Scheduled passenger operations began in 1975 with flights between Orange and Canberra.
 By the 1980s Hazelton operated a sizeable fleet of piston-engined and turboprop aircraft including Cessna 310s, Piper PA-31-350 Chieftains and Embraer EMB 110 Bandeirantes, Shorts 360s as well as Cessna A188 Ag Husky crop sprayers.